liborty/random/README.md

 ## Release Notes (Latest First)

 **Version 0.2.0** Added general purpose `xoshiu64()` which is now used to construct random numbers of all (unsigned) integer types and ranges.
 Reorganised, renamed and/or deleted some functions.
-Made the xoshiro seeds also static, for ease of use.
+Made the xoshi seeds also static, for ease of use.
 They no longer need to be explicitly passed as arguments.

 **Version 0.1.4** Fixed the debug mode overflow 'errors'.
 They were not affecting the release mode but given that this crate is intended for testing, they were annoying.
 The solution was to use `overflowing_` versions of some of the operators, available as of Rust version 1.53.
 So, in case of problems, you may have to update to the latest (stable) version of Rust.